How Does California’s New Advanced Clean Trucks Rule Affect Diesel Demand?

 The ACT rule does not include any penalty for manufacturers’ failure to meet the ZEV sales targets.
 Manufacturers may only be penalized for not reporting sales.

 So, how will the ACT rule impact future diesel sales in California?
 Given the uncertainty around which trucks will be replaced with ZEVs and for which use-cases, there is some lack of clarity around how much diesel will be displaced by the ACT rule.
 However, we can make an educated estimate.

 ZEVs’ diesel displacement is optimistically calculated by assuming that ZEVs displace the average diesel-consuming vehicle.
 Due to ZEVs’ limited battery storage capacity and limited driving range, however, ZEVs tend to displace vehicles with below-average vehicle miles traveled.
-By 2031, nominal diesel sales volume would grow by 637 million gallons and the ACT rule would reduce 325 million gallons.
-As such, the ACT rule could lead to a six percent overall diesel fuel displacement by 2031.
-This small projected ACT volume change is well within the uncertainty of estimating diesel demand by 2031.
-As adopted, the ACT rule will not materially impact Renewable Diesel (RD) demand through at least 2031.
+By 2036, nominal diesel sales volume would grow by 1 billion gallons, and the ACT rule could reduce 925 million gallons.
+As such, the ACT rule could lead to a five percent overall diesel fuel displacement by 2030 and a 17% diesel displacement by 2036.
+This projected ACT volume change is well within the expected diesel sales growth by 2036.
+As adopted, the ACT rule will not materially impact Renewable Diesel (RD) demand through at least 2036.
 Other CARB policies such as the Low Carbon Fuel Standard (LCFS) will continue to be a key RD demand driver.